 IENG SARY CASE: CLOSING ORDER APPEAL, ECCC, PTC, 11 Apr 2011, para.
-56.
+56; See also IENG SARY CASE: DECISION ON IENG SARY'S RULE 89 PRELIMINARY OBJECTIONS, ECCC, TC, 3 Nov 2011, paras.
+1-10..

 Corresponding ECCC Internal Rule(s): ECCC Internal Rules 80(4), 89 and 91.
-Internal Rule 80(4) provides that objections that the parties may have regarding the admissibility of exhibits or documents that the parties propose to offer or put in the case may be in writing within a prescribed time period after the intial hearing.
+Internal Rule 80(4) provides that objections that the parties may have regarding the admissibility of exhibits or documents that the parties propose to offer or put in the case may be in writing within a prescribed time period after the initial hearing.
 Internal Rule 89 addresses types of preliminary objections that may be raised after the Closing Order becomes final and addresses the timing for the Chamber to issue its reasoned decision in regard to these objections.
 Internal Rule 91 allows the prosecutors, parties and their lawyers to object to the continued hearing of the testimony of any witnesses if they consider such testimony is not conducive to ascertaining the truth.